lhr-solar/Power-Generation-Eclipse-SW/ArraySimulation/README.md

 ## Install

-Installation requirements can be found in `requirements.txt` and can be installed using `pip3 instll -r requirements.txt`.
+Installation requirements can be found in `requirements.txt` and can be installed using `pip3 install -r requirements.txt`.
 Python 3 is required.

 ---